mesopelagique/4dbisect/README.md

 [![language][code-shield]][code-url]
 [![check][check-shield]][check-url]

-test versions of 4d to find where a bug occurs
+Test versions of 4d app to find when a bug occurs.

+It use dichotomie, so avoid flaky test.

 ## how to build

-its a swift command line, so if not installed, install xcode or swift runtime
+Its a swift command line, so if not installed, install Xcode or swift runtime.

 ```bash
 swift build -c release
 ```

-Result in `.build/release/4dbisect`
+Result of build is in path `.build/release/4dbisect`

 You could install it to `/usr/local/bin` for instance to use it everywhere (or set .build/release/4dbisect in your $PATH)